Kankakee

 Can I Recover Damages If I Was Partially At Fault For A Car Accident In Illinois?

-Even if you were partially responsible for a crash, you can still suffer the negative impact of an injury including medical expenses and lost income; this is called contributory negligence.
-Contributory negligence refers to a plaintiff’s own involvement and contribution to the harm or injury they experienced While Illinois law allows at-fault drivers to still recover payment for their losses, there are limits to the maximum amount of damages they can be awarded.
-In order to recover damages under contributory negligence laws, you must be found less than 50% at fault for the accident.
+Contributory negligence can still subject you to the negative impact of an injury, including medical expenses and lost income.
+This can happen even if you were partially responsible for a crash.
+Contributory negligence pertains to a plaintiff’s own involvement and contribution to the harm or injury they experienced.
+Although Illinois law permits at-fault drivers to seek compensation for their losses, there are restrictions on the maximum amount of damages they can receive.
+To be eligible for damages under contributory negligence laws, you must be determined to be less than 50% at fault for the accident.
 If you are more than 50% at fault then you will not be eligible to recover any damages in a personal injury lawsuit.
-Once the percentage of fault has been established by the judge in your case, your damages will be reduced by that percentage.
-For example, if your judgment is $100,000, but a judge determines that you are 30 percent at fault, you are only entitled to $70,000.
+Once the judge has determined the percentage of fault in your case, your damages will be decreased by that same percentage.
+For instance, if your judgment amounts to $100,000, but a judge finds you to be 30 percent at fault, you are entitled to receive only $70,000.
 Some actions that could translate into an argument of contributory negligence include:

 • The driver plaintiff was speeding at the time of the crash

-• The pedestrian plaintiff was making sudden, unpredictable movements in the road
+• The pedestrian plaintiff was making sudden, unpredictable movements on the road

 • The passenger plaintiff was riding with a driver they knew was intoxicated, fatigued, or distracted